How to make your home feel cosier this winter

 Cold weather is fast approaching, and it’s time to start making your home warm and cosy.
 Here are some tips to help you fight the chill this winter.

-As the nights grow darker and colder, what better time to turn your home into the perfect cosy retreat?
+As the nights grow darker and colder, and you’ve sorted out the snow removal, what better time to turn your home into the perfect cosy retreat?
 There are many ways you can make your home feel cosier.